 “It’s a month since the Khartoum massacre that shook Sudan and the diaspora to its core,” she tells her Twitter followers. “…The end of the Al Bashir administration didn't usher in democracy.
 But it signalled one thing to protesters and opposition leaders: that the revolution has only just begun.”

 The award, in partnership with the UK Foreign Press Association, is dedicated to finding and inspiring ambitious young journalists from across the globe.
 Judges of the award look for stories that are revelatory, prompt public debate and have led to, or have the potential to lead to, positive change in society.

-To find out more, and for details on how to enter, visit our Competitions page.
+To find out more, visit our Competitions page.

 (*source: Reporters Without Borders 2019 World Press Freedom Index)